Ryuya-Harada/Sort_Cut_Point_Cloud/README.md

 # Point Cloud Sort and Cut Attribute
-This program is deletes attribute or (and) sort point clouds!
+This program is deletes attribute or (and) sort point clouds based on geometry!

 ## Requirements